Article

 Buyers want to purchase from strong brands at a price they consider to be equal to or slightly less than their perceived intrinsic value.

-And the intrinsic value of your service or product is set by your brand’s ability to consistently communicate what buyers care about most (not what your company cares about).
+And the intrinsic value of your service or product or product is set by your brand’s ability to consistently communicate what buyers care about most (not what your company cares about).

 The most common mistake made by brands with weaker reputations lies in the messaging.
 They tend to focus on features and functions of the product or service instead of why it matters or what’s in it for buyers.